ridoweb/blog.bkp33/_posts/2022-04-04-demystify-iothub-sdk.md

     JsonSerializer.Serialize(new { myProperty = "myValue" }));
 ```

+To check the twin value with the CLI: `az iot hub device-twin show -n yourhub -d yourdevice`

 ### Handle desired property updates

 Every time the `desired` section of the twin gets updated, IoT Hub makes the update available to connected devices who are subscribed to the topic `$iothub/twin/PATCH/properties/desired/#`, this flow is similar to the one implemented above for commands: